26 Unknown Facts, Stats & Crazy Trivia About Sunil Gavaskar

 Extremely articulate and insightful, SMG has his finger firmly on cricket's pulse.
 It is said his brain is like a computer and what he does not know about cricket is not worth knowing.

-(This story is being republished from The Quint’s archives on the occasion of Sunil Gavaskar’s 71st birthday)
+(This story is being republished from The Quint’s archives to celebrate the 50th Anniversary of Sunil Gavaskar’s India Debut)